 Where to include bullets

 Although bullet points can be used in any resume format, they are most effective for chronological or combination resumes.
-Meanwhile, in a functional resume that includes longer paragraphs, they’re not as effective.
+Meanwhile, a functional resume that includes longer paragraphs, they’re not as effective.
 In general, the most appropriate sections for bullet points are:

 - Work experience – Under the job heading of each position you’ve held in the past, explain your duties and accomplishments in bullet points.
 To choose only the most relevant experience, review the job listing and pick achievements that match the job.